WanderingSpaceThinker/nonexistence/_posts/2021-02-20-Starting-point.md

 Just like having a lot of different crops ensures one disease alone can't threaten food security.
 There's also that investor's saying about not having all the same baskets on the omelet... or something like that.

 That's it for the values I'd like to see for the universe or society.
-I hope you enjoyed reading the first of what I could have called **A random's dude boring take on an uninteresting subject**, it might end up being this blog's name, who knows?
+I hope you enjoyed reading the first of what I call **"A random dude's boring take on an uninteresting subject"**, which could have been this blog's name really.
 I (re)invite you to think about all of this yourself, I need a variety of opinions on this topic if I want to follow my own principles after all.